citp/privacy-policy-historical/b/ba/bag/bagful.net.md

-> *The following text is extracted and transformed from the bagful.net privacy policy that was archived on 2011-05-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110524210206id_/http%3A//www.bagfull.net/privacy-statement.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bagful.net privacy policy that was archived on 2011-11-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111123164036id_/http%3A//www.bagful.net/privacy-statement.html) for the most accurate reproduction.*

-# Privacy Statement - Details of how customer's information is protected | Bagfull
+# Privacy Statement - Details of how customer's information is protected | Bagful

-Bagfull knows that you care how information about you is used and shared, and we appreciate your trust that we will do so carefully and sensibly.
+Bagful knows that you care how information about you is used and shared, and we appreciate your trust that we will do so carefully and sensibly.
 This notice describes our privacy policy.
-For question on the Privacy Notice please contact the [Bagfull Help Desk](https://www.bagfull.net/supporttickets.php).
+For question on the Privacy Notice please contact the [Bagful Help Desk](http://www.bagful.net/supporttickets.php).
 .

 * * *

-### What personal information about customers does Bagfull gather?
+### What personal information about customers does Bagful gather?

   * **Information You Give Us:**